Asian American Breast Cancer: Rising Rates and Disparities Across Asian American and Pacific Islander Communities

 Breast cancer is the most common cancer in AAPI women.
 While historically considered a lower-risk group, AAPI women are now experiencing the fastest-rising incidence rates of the disease.

-While AAPI women as a whole tend to have better breast cancer outcomes than some other racial and ethnic groups, it’s important to remember that the label AAPI doesn’t represent a single, uniform community.
+While AAPI women as a whole tend to have better breast cancer outcomes than some other racial and ethnic groups, it’s important to remember that the term AAPI doesn’t refer to a single, uniform community.
 It’s an umbrella term that includes people from dozens of ethnic backgrounds, each with their own genetic risks, cultural beliefs, and access to healthcare.

 These differences can play a big role in the overall risk of breast cancer and certain subtypes, diagnosis, and outcomes.
 What holds true for women of one ethnic background may not apply to another, even if they’re both characterized as members of the AAPI community.
 Looking at AAPI women as a single group can conceal important disparities in breast cancer risk and care.